Interested in Doing Research on Forested State Trust Lands?

 - Project initiated in 1995 with funding provided by PNW, Western Washington University, and DNR

-- Pre- and post-harvest measurements completed; vegetation, woody debris and soil re-measurements are pending.
+- Pre- and post-harvest measurements completed; vegetation re-measurements were conducted in 2012; woody debris and soil re-measurements are pending.

 Hardwood conversion monitoring in riparian areas